Table of Contents

 State and Regional Grant Criteria

-(In contrast, federal grants are more about national welfare—though the economic benefits are certainly a byproduct.)
+Local grants also tend to target companies that benefit the local economy.
+In contrast, federal grants are more about national welfare—though the economic benefits are certainly a byproduct.

-It’s common to see local grants offered to companies that:
+So, it’s common to see local grants offered to businesses that:

 - Pledge to bring jobs to the area